Topics Map > Services > Teaching, Learning and Classrooms > Services for Students & Staff

 - Using a camera during synchronous sessions can use up bandwidth.
 Turning the camera off can make your connection stronger.

 - Change the location of your router or device

 - Shortening the distance between your router and your devices increases your internet speed and strength as the wireless signal has to travel less distance

 - Routers can get overworked and start to slow down, shutting it off for 10-20 minutes and allowing the router to cool down and clear its information can allow the router to run smoother and give a better connection

-- Update your router’s software & check settings
+- Update your router’s software & check the settings

 - Get a high-end router

 - Getting a high-end dual-bandwidth router instead of an old-school one might be a good idea if you stay in a location with too many routers and your WiFi channel gets overcrowded.